awsdocs/aws-dynamodb-encryption-docs/doc_source/what-is-ddb-encrypt.md

 **Designed especially for DynamoDB applications**
 You don’t need to be a cryptography expert to use the DynamoDB Encryption Client\.
 The implementations include helper methods that are designed to work with your existing DynamoDB applications\.
 After you create and configure the required components, the DynamoDB Encryption Client transparently encrypts and signs your table items when you add them to a table, and verifies and decrypts them when you retrieve them\.
+The DynamoDB Encryption Client supports most Amazon DynamoDB features, including [global tables](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GlobalTables.html)\.
+However, you might need to make some configuration changes if you're using an older version of global tables\.
+For details, see [Issues with older version global tables](troubleshooting.md#fix-global-tables)\.\.

 **Includes secure encryption and signing**
 The DynamoDB Encryption Client includes secure implementations that encrypt the attribute values in each table item using a unique encryption key, and then sign the item to protect it against unauthorized changes, such as adding or deleting attributes, or swapping encrypted values\.